eagle-io/docs/source/faq/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes, you can create an :ref:`Attachment Source <node-configuration-attachmentsource>` which accepts files of any type.
 The files are stored as Attachments and you can set your Locations to display the most recent images uploaded.
 Images and video can be reviewed in the media gallery or downloaded for offline viewing.

-We currently support email as the Attachment Source transport.
-Support for FTP is coming soon.
+We support Email and FTP as the Attachment Source transport.
-Your camera must have in-built support for emailing images/files with custom subject text.
+To send via Email, your camera must have in-built support for emailing images/files with custom subject text.
+For uploads via FTP you can simply enter the credentials provided on Source creation.

 Do you support live streaming video?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~